peterhinch/micropython_ra8875/docs/DRIVER.md

 The GUI subclasses `RA8875` to provide a `TFT` class.
-This handles 'greying out' of disabled widgets by modifying the colors passed to the superclass methods.
+This handles 'greying out' of disabled widgets by modifying the colors passed to the superclass methods, also methods for rendering strings and displaying vectors.
 For convenience `TFT` is documented here.

 The RA8875 documentation is not the world's best and the chip has bugs.
 The driver was written by referring to a number of sources, notably the Adafruit